Avengers Coast-to-Coast: Contents

 Avengers Coast-to-Coast is a supplement for the Advanced Set describing all the various members of the superhero group the Avengers, with illustrations, maps, and a scenario, "Avengers Franchised."

 Avengers Coast to Coast is a sourcebook intended for players to use characters from the Avengers.
 It has sections which detail the Avengers' Charter and focus on the group's relationship with the United States government.
 Also included are detailed plans of the bases the Avengers use, their transport and equipment, and descriptions of characters from Marvel Comics.
 The plot of the included adventure is that the Avengers have invited other heroes to apply for membership in their franchise operations, allowing the player characters the chance to join.

 Publication history

-MA2 Avengers Coast-to-Coast was written by Edward O. Sollers and David Cook, with a cover by Jeff Butler, and was published by TSR, Inc., in 1986 as a 96-page book.
+MA2 Avengers Coast-to-Coast was written by Edward G. Sollers and David Cook, with a cover by Jeff Butler, and was published by TSR, Inc., in 1986 as a 96-page book.